Beyond the Mood Swings

 Research on the menstrual cycle has long been neglected, resulting in major gaps in understanding its patterns and

 effects.
-These gaps persist due to the topic's complexity, its underexplored nature, and the lack of a standardized
+These gaps persist due to the complexity of the topic, its underexplored nature, and the lack of a standardized

-reliable research method.
-Therefore, this study examined how hormonal changes across the menstrual cycle affect
+and reliable research method.
+Therefore, this study examined how menstrual cycle phases affect

 individuals' general anxiety levels and affective ToM abilities.
 The goal was to understand whether specific cycle